top of page

 The first mission is getting here.

-Pack your cooler and pick your road trip music, throw your loved ones in the car and start driving!
+GPS your directions, pack your cooler, pick your road trip music, throw your loved ones in the car and start driving!

+You must have tickets, these are not included with State Park entry at the front gate.
 When you arrive you will pay $5.00/ car at the front gate.
 The sign as you drive in will tell you if there are any available tours left for the day or not.
 Tours are sold separately on a first come first serve basis, there are no reservations.
-They do sell out most days, and I was told during Spring Break they were selling out by 12 noon.
+They do sell out some days, and I was told during Spring Break they were selling out by 12 noon.
 On most days if you can get there before noon it's safe to say your tour will be the same day.
-If not you need to spend the night in the area.
+If not, spend the night in the area and make the most of the excuse to see more of this unique place.
 More on that below.

 Did I mention Marianna is in the Central time zone?